swpiergo121/Projecto_compilador_kotlin/README.md

 - Because lists and class are expressions, they can be inside whenever expressions are used.
 This essentially creates problems with operations in between classes or lists because they aren't defined.
 - Nested index and dot expressions don't currently work.
 - Strings inside lists are assigned but can't be printed.
-- The for loop can work with a different step.
-It also accounts for a bigger value towards a smaller value, with downtTo, however itsn't working correctly.
 - Memory isn't cleaned.